open-lambda/open-lambda/docs/worker/pip-mirror.md

 If you running OpenLambda on the same network as the web server you will have to use the internal ip.
 Otherwise you will have to use an external ip.

-After you have finished editing these field test your configuration with:
+Create a link to the conf file within the sites enabled directory with:
 ```
-sudo nginx -t
+ln -s /etc/nginx/sites-available/{conf file} /etc/nginx/sites-enabled/
 ```

-Once nginx says your configuration is ok, then ensure this link exists:
+After you have finished editing these fields test your configuration with:
 ```
-ln -s /etc/nginx/sites-available/pypi-mirror /etc/nginx/sites-enabled/
+sudo nginx -t
 ```

 Then start the web server with: